Armed forces: special allowances and expenses

 You may also receive various non-cash employment benefits, for example accommodation for you and your family and the costs of the utilities due in respect of this accommodation.
 The provision of Service Family accommodation is set out in the Ministry of Defence document JSP 464 “Tri-Service Accommodation Regulations”.
 Again you will find a copy of it on the Defence intranet or on GOV.UK.

-Tax and NIC
+Tax and National Insurance contributions

 Loans